akfaiz/migris/README.md

 ## Documentation
 For detailed documentation, please refer to the [GoDoc](https://pkg.go.dev/github.com/ahmadfaizk/schema) page.

+## Contributing
+Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.